Kou-ding/GitHashingExercise/README.md

 # GitHashingExercise
-This exercise includes understanding the basic principles of hashing and is uploaded to gihub in order to familiarize us with the platform.
+This exercise includes understanding the basic principles of hashing and is uploaded to github in order to familiarize us with the platform.
-In the exercise we generate a hash of a 4 digit integer.
-This is done by a bash script.
+In the exercise we generate the 4-digit hash of a 4-digit integer.
+This is done in the ``bash`` scripting language.
+The "hash_output.txt" file contains the first 4 digits of the hash generated when passing my student ID through sha256sum in:
+-- Decimal
+-- Hexadecimal
+form.